4 Ways to Lead in a Volatile, Uncertain, Complex & Ambiguous (VUCA) World

 We are accountable to the folks who make up our business, and to our customers out in the world.
 That means that we have to maintain and nurture these principles of flattened hierarchies, transparency, and ample communication.
 These are just a few of the workways that will allow our teams and organizations to respond to and thrive in a VUCA world.

-Team Habits, my forthcoming book, deals directly with how better team habits like diversity, inclusion, communication, and collaboration improve team cohesion, effectiveness, and outcomes (even in the midst of VUCA-level changes).
-It’s set to be published in 2023, with Hachette Go.
+My book, Team Habits, deals directly with how better team habits like diversity, inclusion, communication, and collaboration improve team cohesion, effectiveness, and outcomes (even in the midst of VUCA-level changes).